richardgourley/bookdatabaseapplication/README.md

 DESIGN SKILLS (SEE MODEL.PHP)
 - Template design pattern used
-- Abstract Classes.
+- Abstract Classes
 Our main class is abstract.
 Every class we use in the app extends it.
-- Dependency Injection.
+- Dependency Injection
 We insert our database configuration details into the main class.
 This allows changes to our DB config in the future without affecting the main class.
-- Single Responsibility.
+- Single Responsibility
 The classes all have one responsibility in the app.
 This is the 'S' in solid.
 - Interface segregation
 - Inheritance - extended classes